charlielobster/CFD_MD_AI_Project_2025/README.md

       libnvidia-container1=${NVIDIA_CONTAINER_TOOLKIT_VERSION}
 ```

-Configure the Docker Daemon to recognize the nvidia runtime.
+Configure the Docker daemon to recognize the nvidia runtime.

 In a new file called `daemon.json` in `/etc/docker`, add the following: